-We are proud to offer a range of cultural and networking events and programs throughout the year.
+We are proud to offer a range of cultural events and programs throughout the year.
+From Networking Lunches in Japanese, to Izakaya Pub Quizzes and Otsukimi Moon viewing.
 Click below to learn more.

 Networking Lunch in Japanese

 Are you an intermediate to advanced Japanese language learner?
 Tired of studying by yourself or looking to improve your spoken Japanese skills?

 JASWDC holds bi-weekly networking lunches in Japanese for members and non-members to participate from the comfort of their own homes!
 Each lunch is hosted on Zoom Meetings and focuses on a discussion topic, giving participants the chance to practice Japanese with native and advanced speakers.

 The Japan-America Society of Washington DC annually partners with the U.S. National Arboretum to celebrate the ancient custom of Otsukimi: admiring the Harvest Moon.
 This year we are excited to present our reinvented Otsukimi celebration on September 4.
 More details to follow.

 We hope to supplement the language and cultural needs of young children with Japanese backgrounds in the Washington DC area by offering Ohanashikai – ワシントン日米協会では日本語が理解できる会員のお子様（2歳～5歳）を対象に日本のお話や歌を教えるプログラムを開催しています。